buzzware/function-split-test/README.md

 * Unlike index.js, this hosts all apps in the normal way

 ### build_*.js
-* These files must exist one-per-app
+* These files must exist for each app
-* These files must export a build() function :
+* These files export a build() function that :
-  * with one parameter, an express app that may be null.
-  * which returns an express app
+  * returns an express compatible app
-  * If the given express app is null, the function may create its own express app and return it, otherwise it should use and return the given one.
-Express apps created in the function should be "use()"-ed by any provided app.
+  * can receive parameters passed into loadAndBuild